Khadaan: Box office

 The film collected around ₹1.5 crore on its opening day.
-It marked the second highest opening day gross of all time for an Indian Bengali film after Amazon Obhijaan (2017).
+It marked the second highest opening day gross of all time for an Indian Bengali film after Amazon Obhijaan (2017) at that time.
 Grossing an average of ₹1 crore daily, it became the fastest Indian Bengali film to cross the ₹6 crore mark in just 5 days.
 At the end of first week, the film grossed over ₹7.26 crore and emerged as the highest first week grosser for an Indian Bengali film.
 In 5 days, it became the fastest Indian Bengali film to gross over ₹25 crore at the box office.
 On 1 January 2025, the film collected over ₹6.6 crore, which is the highest single day collection for an Indian Bengali film.
 After 15 days, it grossed over ₹20.3 crore.
 After 3 weeks, it grossed over ₹25 crore.
 By the end of January 2025, it netted over ₹25.5 crore.
 At the end of its theatrical run, the film's grossing net collection over ₹26 crore against a production budget of ₹6 crore.
 It ran in the theatres for over 150 days and emerged as the highest grossing Bengali film of 2024 and the third highest grossing Indian Bengali film of all time.